Oliver Rees

 The call sign nightmare begins

-The value labeled "flight" above is frustratingly deceptive.
+The value labeled "flight" in the JSON above is also frustratingly deceptive.
 BAW777C looks like a flight number, but it's not, it's the call sign.
 The flight number of this aircraft is BA777.
 It's similar, but just different enough to mess everything up.

 An explanation of why this (regrettably) makes sense is detailed in this FlightRadar24 blog.
 Essentially: flight numbers can sound very similar to each other so the industry moved to alphanumeric call signs (adding letters on to the flight number).

-However, decoding the flight number isn't as simple as removing the last letter of a call sign.
+However, decoding the flight number - and thus the route - isn't as simple as removing the last letter of a call sign.
 Some airlines seem to enjoy not synchronising the call sign and flight number at all.

 Call SignFlight NumberAirlineDoes it make sense?